• Skip to content

 Dental sealants

-Your dentist might recommend dental sealants for your school-age child.
+At this age, your dentist might recommend dental sealants for your child.

 Dental sealants are thin, plastic coatings that stick to the chewing surfaces of teeth.
-These sealants stop plaque build-up in the grooves of teeth and help prevent tooth decay.
+These sealants stop plaque build-up in the grooves of teeth, which helps to stop tooth decay.
 Applying the sealants is usually simple and quick, with no pain and very little discomfort for your child.

 Sealants don’t stay on your child’s teeth forever.
 Your dentist will check them regularly.
 They might sometimes need fixing or replacing.